ucbi/uniform/guides/assessment/Benefits and Disadvantages.md

   internal libraries, there are no distinct packages to create up front which makes it much easier to refactor as the API evolves.
-- **Global Refactors with peace of mind.** When the entire portfolio of applications is managed together, we're free to refactor any interal API and know that we've addressed all invocations across the enterprise.
+- **Global Refactors with peace of mind.** When the entire portfolio of apps is managed together, we're free to refactor any interal API and know that we've addressed all invocations across the enterprise.
 With Elixir compiler warnings and integration tests, CI builds reveal invocations we fail to update.
 In many cases, this eliminates the burden of maintaining backwards compatibility, leading to simpler internal libraries.
-- **"Release" an ejected app at any time.** If at any point you need to release control of an ejected application to another entity such as a different development agency, the ejected codebase is already ready as a standalone project.
+- **"Release" an ejected app at any time.** If at any point you need to release control of an ejected app to another entity such as a different development agency, the ejected codebase is already ready as a standalone project.
 - **Self-healing properties.** - Since `mix uniform.eject` starts by deleting